CenterForTheBuiltEnvironment/clima/docs/documentation/tabs-explained/psychrometric-chart/psychrometric-chart-explained.md

 # How to read a Psychrometric Chart

 A [psychrometric diagram](https://en.wikipedia.org/wiki/Psychrometrics) is a psychrometry tool used to understand the relationship between humidity and air temperature conditions.
-Through the use of the psychrometric diagram and appropriate calculations, it is possible to know the amount of heat or coolth needed to achieve the desired temperature and humidity.
+Through the use of the psychrometric diagram and appropriate calculations, it is possible to know the amount of heat or cooling needed to achieve the desired temperature and humidity.

 The **Clima** psychometric diagram shows dry bulb temperature on the abscissae, specific humidity on the ordinates, and relative humidity as parametric curves inside the graph.